vgatherps/beautiful-jekyll/_posts/2018-08-26-nontemporal.md

 Consider this situation: You have some function which receives a long message containing a user ID, looks up that user in some datastructure, and forwards the result on to some different processing pipeline.
-Furthermore, you must keep the last 200MB of received messages in a buffer to dump upon a rare failure case.
+Furthermore, you must keep the last N received messages in a buffer to dump upon a rare failure case.
 We'll benchmark this scenario and see how using nontemporal stores can greatly reduce the cache pressure of this buffer and keep the lookup datastructure in cache.
 The basic outline of our test code will be:

 ``` c++